icecube/OMSim/README.md

    -DGEANT4_INSTALL_DATA=ON -DGEANT4_USE_GDML=ON -DGEANT4_USE_OPENGL_X11=ON -DGEANT4_USE_QT=ON -DGEANT4_USE_RAYTRACER_X11=ON -DGEANT4_USE_XM=ON
    ```

-   Note: Do not change "GEANT4_BUILD_MULTITHREADED" to OFF, as OMSim supports multithreading.
+   Note: Do not change `GEANT4_BUILD_MULTITHREADED` to OFF, as OMSim supports multithreading.

-3. Source the Geant4 library and add this to your .bashrc:
+3. Source the Geant4 library and add this to your .bashrc, where "YOUR_G4_INSTALL" is the path to the install folder of Geant4 in your system:
    ```bash
    source YOUR_G4_INSTALL_PATH/bin/geant4.sh
    ```